SLEEP in sign language

 During the one-word stage of language acquisition, the ASL word "sleep" emerged.
 The baby Juli uttered it at age 1 with one handshape ("5" handshape).
 Over time, she developed with more control of the movement.

 Note that 'baby sign language' is a cultural appropriation.
 Use the term "ASL words" or "ASL signs", not "baby signs".
 Babies can express what they need in any languages in either spoken or signed, which are on the similar timeline of language acquisition.
 Some spoken words are easier than other signed words and vice versa.

 Culture through Deaf Lens

-Speaking of sleep...
-Hearing people probably, likely, or typically imagine that Deaf people sleep through the nights peacefully.
+Speaking of sleep... hearing people probably or likely imagine that Deaf people sleep soundly through the nights.

 True and untrue.
 The lack of sound is no way an end.
 Vibration and light take over the "sound" regions of the brain.
 Deaf people are much more sensitive to light and vibration that can disturb their peaceful sleep (unless they are heavy sleepers).

 My Deaf mother used to wake up by the 5am-ish city bus, passing by her house in the European village, bumping on the cobbled road sending vibration and headlight flashing through the window.
 That was her alarm clock in the mornings long before she received her first actual light-plugged alarm clock.

 Anyway, my dear old Deaf man's peaceful nap was often disturbed by normal footsteps to the point that anyone had to mindfully tiptoe around near him.
 Whew, what an effort.